 Remember that this question has nothing to do with how ‘hard’ a particular wood feels!
 Even though we may use the wood for a box there are many uses for timber.
 Read on!

 The easy way to tell if a tree is hardwood or softwood is to think about what sort of leaf it has.
 If it has broad leaves and loses them in Winter then it is fairly certain to be a hardwood.
 The seeds are another clue, as broad-leafed trees have seeds inside fruit or nuts.
 Apples and acorns are both example of fruits from hardwood trees.
 Holly and Laurel keep their leaves and are therefore called ‘ever-green’ but still have the broad leaves of hardwoods.
 Softwoods are usually ‘evergreen’ and have thin needle-like leaves.
 Their seeds are fir-cones and can often be seen on the trees well after they have formed.
 Softwoods are happy to grow in colder climates than hardwoods and generally grow much quicker.
 This is why there are large areas in Wales and Scotland that are covered in fir-trees - these lands are being ‘farmed’.
 When trees are cut down and sawn up, more are planted to be cut down 15~20 years later.
 If you look at the grain pattern of the different kinds side-by-side you can see how much farther apart the softwood rings are with its quicker rate of growth.
 Now check out the pattern of the grain on a plank or piece of wood.
 You should easily be able to see how the section has been cut from the original tree trunk.
 Trees are very strong in their long-direction...
 The grain is easily slit if it is pulled apart and so when working with wood care has to be taken.
-Now look at these last three diagrams and write down what you think they show about the preparation of timber.
+Now look at these Now look at these last three diagrams and write down what you think they show about the preparation of timber.